maxbanton/weasyprint_lambda/README.md

 # How to Build

 ```
+# Clone this repo, cd into it
-# Build the Docker image, which creates the zip file
+# then build the Docker image, which creates the zip file
 docker build -t weasyprint .

 # Create an instance of the image (without actually running it)